Novosel family

-Novosel was a Croatian noble family influential in the Kingdom of Croatia and in the later Habsburg monarchy during the period in history marked by the Ottoman wars in Europe.
+The Novosel family was a Croatian noble family, influential in the Kingdom of Croatia and in the later Habsburg monarchy during the period in history marked by the Ottoman wars in Europe.
 Luka Novosel was awarded a title of nobility in 1744 for his command of the Kostajnica fortress against the Ottomans by Empress Maria Theresa.
 He also held the functions of Vice Prefect (Požega County and Zagreb County), member of the Royal Court (Latin judicium delegatum) and member of the Royal Commission for suppressing revolt.
 Other famous members include Antun Novosel, who ran the bishopric printing office in Zagreb and held the function of Head of the Bishopric Palace (Comes Curialis).

 In the 15th century the Novosels settled below Medvednica.
 The Novosels were highly represented in the battles against the Turks, as evidenced by the coat of arms of the family, which represents a wolf holding a severed Ottoman head.